dalloglio/reverse-proxy-load-balancer-nginx/README.md

 ## Nginx

-The Nginx is an open-source web server, known for its high performance, scalability and low resource consumption.
+Nginx is an open-source web server known for its high performance, scalability and low resource consumption.
 It is designed to handle a large volume of simultaneous requests efficiently.
-Nginx gained popularity and is now widely used worldwide for hosting websites, web applications, and online services.
+Nginx has gained popularity and is now widely used worldwide for hosting websites, web applications, and online services.
 Nginx is also commonly used as a reverse proxy, load balancer, caching server, and more.
 Its flexibility and capacity to handle a variety of tasks make it a popular choice for modern infrastructures.
-In summary, Nginx is like a traffic manager for the internet, ensuring that the user requests are handled quickly, efficiently and sacurely.
+In short, Nginx is like a traffic manager for the internet, ensuring that user requests are served quickly, efficiently and sacurely.